 One of the grossest types of damage your home may experience is a sewer backup.
 When it happens, you can expect damage to floors, walls, furniture, and the electrical wiring in your home.
 Your standard policy won’t cover this but you may be able to buy additional insurance specifically to cover your sewer system.

 SINKHOLES AND EARTHQUAKES

 Only in Florida is sinkhole coverage mandatory and automatic.
 Everywhere else, both sinkholes and earthquakes fall under the category of “earth movement” which generally isn’t covered by a standard policy.
 You may be able to purchase a rider or additional coverage for it, though.

 Standard home insurance policies do not cover floods.
 You might be covered if what caused the flooding (from a broken pipe or raining pouring into your home) occurred as part of another covered event but that’s about it.
 Instead, you need to purchase a flood insurance policy.

 The only way to prevent and handle termites is through a licensed pest control company.
 If you have a termite infestation, your homeowner’s insurance isn’t the one to call.
-Most pest control companies offer service packages you can buy to help you if you do get termites.
+Most pest control companies in Charlotte offer service packages you can buy to help you if you do get termites.